shashankvemuri/shashankvemuri/README.md

 ### Hi there 👋

+Thanks for checking out my profile!
+My name is Shashank Vemuri and I'm an aspiring Software Engineer who loves to create and build disruptive solutions to the world's problems.
+If you have any questions, want to chat, or just want to get to know me better, don't hesitate to reach out to me using my contact info below.

+☎️ : +1 848-252-1431

+✉️ : shashank.vemuri1@gmail.com

 <!--
 **shashankvemuri/shashankvemuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.